Fabien Delahaye embarque Pierre Leboucher sur le Class40 LEGALLAIS pour une saison 2025 en double

 Owner : Argo Sum – Philippe Casenave-Péré – COGITO II

-This year, the Legallais Sailing Team is renewing its solidarity commitment to the CHU Caen Normandie Foundation.
-Created in June 2018 under the leadership of Caen Normandy University and Caen University Hospital, the Caen Normandie Health Foundation aims to improve the comfort of patients and those around them, to accelerate research and the fight against illnesses or disabilities and to optimize the working conditions of caregivers by financing exceptional projects.
+Created in June 2018 under the impetus of Caen Normandy University and Caen University Hospital, the Fondation CHU Caen Normandie aims to improve the comfort of patients and their families, accelerate research and the fight against disease or disability, and optimize the working conditions of caregivers by funding exceptional projects.
 The Foundation’s approach is based on the values of solidarity, proximity, medical excellence, innovation and transparency.
-Values that echo those held by the Legallais company.
+Values that echo those of LEGALLAIS.

 support